George Reid: Later life

 In 1910, Reid was appointed as Australia's first High Commissioner in London.

 Reid was extremely popular in Britain, and in 1916, when his term as High Commissioner ended, he was elected unopposed to the House of Commons of the United Kingdom for the seat of St George, Hanover Square as a Unionist candidate, where he acted as a spokesman for the self-governing Dominions in supporting the war effort.

+Personal life

+In 1891, aged 46, Reid married Flora Brumby, the daughter of a Tasmanian farmer.
+Their marriage was conducted in relative secrecy in Wangaratta, Victoria, and was not announced publicly for nine months.
+The couple had two sons and one daughter.

-He died suddenly in London on 12 September 1918, aged 73, of cerebral thrombosis, survived by his wife and their two sons and daughter.
-His wife had become Dame Flora Reid GBE in 1917.
-He is buried in Putney Vale Cemetery.
+Reid died suddenly in London on 12 September 1918, aged 73, of cerebral thrombosis.

+Legacy

 Reid's posthumous reputation suffered from the general acceptance of protectionist policies by other parties, as well as from his buffoonish public image.
 In 1989 W. G. McMinn published George Reid, a serious biography designed to rescue Reid from his reputation as a clownish reactionary and attempt to show his Free Trade policies as having been vindicated by history.